Oduig/how-to-choose-a-web-framework/README.md

 This is an opinionated guide on *how to choose your web technologies*.

 The **added value** of this guide is that it does not tell you *what* to choose, it tells you *how* to choose.
 Most existing comparisons between web technologies are narrowly focused and biased.
 In order to make an informed decision, you need to look at many of them and combine their results into a reliable conclusion.
-In a way, this guide is a modern version of a [systematic review](https://en.wikipedia.org/wiki/Systematic_review).
+In a way, this guide is the modern equivalent of a [systematic review](https://en.wikipedia.org/wiki/Systematic_review).

-The truth is, you can be almost guaranteed that some of your choices will be obsolete in 5 years.
-The upside is that if you read all of this, you know why you made the decision and you have already thought about your migration options.
+The truth is, the web is a moving platform.
+You can be almost guaranteed that some of your choices will be obsolete in 5 years.
+The upside is that if you read all of this, you'll know why you made your decision and you'll have already thought about your migration options.

 The **scope** is limited to websites where many of the above concerns are applicable.
 If you just want a page for your local book club, you are probably better off using a website builder or blogging platform like Wordpress.
 The assumption is that your website is special and needs to be custom-built by real